-HemoCue: HemoCue Maintenance Chart and Annual Temperature Chart have been started for the current calendar year with maintenance temperatures documented each day of use.
-Daily/monthly cleanings have been documented.
-Corrective action performed/documented when instrument malfunctions.
-Monthly date and initials below denote compliance to the above statement.
-Make use of the back of this form to document problems, noncompliance issues, and comments.
+HemoCue: HemoCue Maintenance Chart and Annual Temperature Chart have been started for the current calendar year with maintenance/temperatures documented each day of use.
+Daily & monthly cleanings have been documented.
+Corrective action has been performed & documented when instrument(s) malfunction.